 The next phase of the Flood Hazard Reduction Project will take place at the Klamath National Forest Service Center and will include lowering and widening the current floodplain, moving and replacing several Service Center buildings, constructing a new fire cache building, and replacing a vehicular bridge across Yreka Creek to the east of the Service Center.

 The Oregon Street Overlay was funded through California’s State Transportation Improvement Program (STIP) funds.
 The overlay on Oregon Street will be from Miner Street to Turre Street, and construction is projected to begin in June of 2017.

 Safe Routes to School

-The Safe Routes to School Project, completed in May of 2012, is designed to improve routes that students take to school by improving sidewalk conditions, installing electronic speed feedback signs, and improving crosswalk markings.
-The work and location of the work are shown on the following map.
-The Safe Routes to School Program administered by Caltrans contributed $396,000, and the City contributed $44,000.
+The Safe Routes to School Project, completed in May of 2012, was designed to improve routes that students take to school by improving sidewalk conditions, installing electronic speed feedback signs, and improving crosswalk markings.
+The work and location are shown on the following map.
+The Safe Routes to School Program, administered by Caltrans, contributed $396,000 to the project, and the City contributed $44,000.
 The contractor, R.B.
 Aldrich Construction, is from Ft.
 Jones.

 View the Safe Routes to School Project Map (PDF)

 The Fall Creek Water System Improvement Project was designed to improve overall quality of the City's water in order to meet State and Federal water quality standards, as well as a number of other goals that improve overall quality and consistency of water service in Yreka.
 Included in this project is a new 2.5 million gallon clearwell tank, water treatment plant upgrades, a new filter pump station, expansion of the Fall Creek pump station and other improvements.
 The $11,185,000 project was funded by a US Department of Agriculture, Rural Development grant and low interest loan.
 The City also contributed $1,126,000.
 The contractor was T&S Construction from Sacramento and PACE Engineering from Redding supervised the construction.